Energize Our Neighborhoods | Public Safety

 - New Fire Station

-The Boise Fire Department is replacing Fire Station #8 with a new fire station in the Vista Neighborhood.
+The Boise Fire Department opened Fire Station #8 in the Vista Neighborhood.

 - Mobile Radar Units